Debt-trap diplomacy: Sri Lanka

-Local newspapers have published cartoons of Sri Lanka pleading for cash from neighboring SAARC countries.
-Indian observers have noted that the Colombo Port project with China has accelerated the country's debt crisis.
-According to Chinese state media, it is the largest project by China in Sri Lanka and has a total value of $1.4 billion.
-The damage to the once-prosperous tourism industry from the COVID-19 pandemic has also been blamed for failing to generate enough revenue to pay the country's debts.

-The 2022 Sri Lankan protests led to the resignation of former Sri Lankan Prime Minister Mahinda Rajapaksa.
-In 2022, Sri Lanka has suffered the worst economic crisis since it became independent in 1948.
-The country is confronting a severe food, fuel and medicine shortage.
-The country is also unable to severe its debt obligations to multiple creditors.
-Global financial institutions, such as the International Monetary Fund (IMF), the Asian Development Bank and World Bank, were seen as also responsible for addressing the crisis based on effective coordination with all creditors.
-Moreover, it was a result of combined effects that brought about the collapse of the Sri Lankan economy, including the COVID-19 pandemic, surging energy and food prices in the aftermath of the 2022 Ukraine conflict.
+In 2023, the Export-Import Bank of China (China Exim) provided Sri Lanka with an extension on its debts due in 2022 and 2023.

 Pakistan

 Pakistan has received $42.7 billion in World Bank assistance since 1980, of which $33.4 billion are loans and $9.3 billion are grants; this has allowed the bank to exert local and national decision-making power in the country via public contracts and the appointment of State Bank of Pakistan governors.
 According to State Bank data, Pakistan's debt to the People's Republic of China was $7.2 billion in 2017; it increased to $19 billion by April 2018 and $30 billion by 2020, primarily due to loans to fund China–Pakistan Economic Corridor (CPEC) projects.
 The New York Times reported the investments' emerging military dimension in December 2018, calling it an opaque, poorly-governed debt trap.
 Experts have estimated that Pakistan would require nearly 40 years to pay back its debt to China.
 A number of scholars have said that the CPEC "subordinates Pakistan's interests to China's", and the CPEC and Pakistan's growing economic dependence on China could become a threat to Pakistan's sovereignty.
+Academic Jeremy Garlick observes that Pakistan's structural economic problems and circular debt due to elite corruption predate the China-Pakistan Economic Corridor.

 China and Pakistan signed a 2017 agreement to build five hydropower projects, with China investing $50 billion.
 According to Hassan Abbas, a Pakistani-American scholar in South Asian and Middle Eastern studies, project delays are likely to escalate costs to $98 billion.
 With accumulated interest of almost $5 billion per year, Pakistan would have to pay almost $200 billion over 20 years to China; scholars suggest that the debt could give China undue influence in Pakistan's affairs.
 Part of the agreement was scrapped by Pakistan in late 2017 due to objections to its terms.